-Textbooks are available for purchase through the Chatfield College online bookstore.
+Textbooks are available for purchase through the College online bookstore.
 Visit our website for a link to the online bookstore.
 Payment is due at the time of purchase.

 Some degree-seeking students are offered grant and/or loan money to assist with book expenses in addition to tuition and fee charges.
-Those students may request a book voucher from the Financial Aid Office that may be used to charge books through the online bookstore to their student account at Chatfield College.
+Those students may request a book voucher from the Financial Aid Office that may be used to charge books through the online bookstore to their student account.
 Secondary (public and non-public) schools are responsible for providing coursework materials ("textbooks") for their CCP students.
 Homeschool students are responsible for providing their own coursework materials ("textbooks").
 CCP students in public and nonpublic secondary schools should check with their secondary school regarding textbooks.
-Additional answers to frequently asked questions related to CCP support can be found at https://www.ohiohighered.org/ccp/faqs.